Ireland Travel Guide

 Dingle in County Kerry is a small port town located on the Wild Atlantic way route, travelling through Connor pass on the way to Dingle is a mighty experience showing Ireland at its best.
 The roads are hard going but that’s just part of it.
 Dingle is located about 50 minutes from Tralee and 1 hour from Killarney.

 Dingle has one of the best driving routes in the whole of the Emerald Isle, The Slea Head drive.
-This route is full of stuff to see and do, old beehive hunts, unbelievable scenic areas, and plenty of sheep smiling away at you as you pass them by!!
-Dingle is home to Fungi the Dolphin, This Dolphin has lived the waters in the Dingle Peninsula for many years.
+This route is full of stuff to see and do, with some cool old beehive hunts, unbelievable scenic areas, and plenty of sheep smiling away at you as you pass them by!!
+Dingle is home to Fungi the Dolphin, This Dolphin has lived in the waters in the Dingle Peninsula for many years.

 Sorting Your Visa For Ireland